PriyamJChakrabarty/Physics-Sphere/README.md

-# Physics Sphere: Physics Concept Visualizer
+# Phyzzle: Physics Concept Visualizer

 An interactive browser-based simulation tool for learning classical physics using 3D animations.
 Built using Three.js and WebGL.